Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 Guests will start by registering on your event page:

-Guests will receive an exclusive check-in link in their email or on-page confirmation that only they can use:
+Guests will receive an exclusive check-in link, known as the Virtual Event URL, in their email or on-page confirmation:

 The link will allow the guest to check-in with one click: